Depression

 You may not recognise that you are depressed or low.
 Family or friends may notice changes in your mood before you do.
 Comments made by others may be hard to hear but they may be worried about you.

-- Mind is a mental health charity offering information about depression and how to access treatment and support.
+• Mind (0300 123 3393) is a mental health charity offering information about depression and how to access treatment and support.
+Mind has information too for staying mentally healthy at work.

 Epilepsy Society's confidential helpline is available for anyone affected by epilepsy.